DeeyaShalya/Image-Classification-Project-Dog-and-Cat-/README.md

 📖 Overview

 This project demonstrates a comprehensive approach to image classification using Convolutional Neural Networks (CNN).
 The goal is to classify images of cats 🐱 and dogs 🐶 into their respective categories.
 The project leverages TensorFlow and Keras to build, train, and evaluate the CNN model.
-Additionally, it includes methods for visualizing the model's predictions and understanding its focus through Class Activation Maps (CAM) 🔍.
+Additionally, it includes methods for visualizing the model's predictions and understanding its focus performance metrices 🔍.

 🛠 Project Description